ipfs/ipfs-docs/docs/how-to/browser-tools-frameworks.md

 ## Vue

-A [minimal demonstration](https://github.com/ipfs/js-ipfs/blob/master/examples/browser-vue) of how to use js-ipfs with Vue.
+[Minimal demonstration](https://github.com/ipfs/js-ipfs/blob/master/examples/browser-vue) of how to use js-ipfs with Vue.

 ## Webpack